ejohansson13/concepts_explained/Stable Diffusion/StableDiffusion_ML.md

 ### Scheduler

-For more information, I recommend reading the page I wrote focusing on [schedulers](https://github.com/ejohansson13/concepts_explained/blob/main/Stable%20Diffusion/Schedulers_ML.md).
-Schedulers serve to  t
+Schedulers are algorithmic guides to the denoising process implemented through the U-Net architecture.
+Training revolves around learning the additive noise process to understand the guided reversal of noise in an image.
+For more information on schedulers, I recommend reading the page I wrote focusing on [their literature and implementation evolution](https://github.com/ejohansson13/concepts_explained/blob/main/Stable%20Diffusion/Schedulers_ML.md).
-The objective of schedulers is to best approximate the denoising score function of an image.
-In training, they ...

 ### U-Net

-Does in fact operate on the latent space, see reweighted bound in LDM paper.
-Latent representations can be quickly obtained from Encoder through training, and latent representations can be quickly passed through Decoder in a single pass.
+Words.

 ### Conditioning